 Your muscles and nervous system can’t endure hundreds of reps unless you do simple, light, and compound exercises.
 Also, you can’t do only high-volume workouts, either.

-Thus, it relies more on exercises like dips, pushups, pull-ups, squats, and some other full-body movements such as burpees, plyometrics, sprints, and uphill sprints.
-And as I said, you’ll also be forced or need to train in the green zone, lighter, by including de-load periods with less volume or different and more relaxing training.
+So it relies more on exercises like dips, push-ups, pull-ups, squats, and some other full-body movements such as burpees, plyometrics, sprints, and uphill sprints.
+As I said, you’ll also be forced to train in the green zone, lighter, by including de-load periods with less volume or different and more relaxing workout.

 The idea of high volume training is to squizz the muscles out of energy by working up to failure or fatigue.
-To achieve that, you need a high amount of sets and repetitions and minimum break time.
+To achieve that, you need a high amount of sets and repetitions and short break time.
 How high?
 It all depends on fitness eventually and you need weeks of adaption.
-For you, 50 pull-ups in a workout may feel the same and provide similar results in terms of progress as for me 150 pull-ups.
+For you, 50 pull-ups in a workout may provide similar results in terms of progress as for me 150 pull-ups.
 It’s not something fixed and nailed, but rather a definition of what hard work and training mean.

-As easy as pushups might be considered by far too many, doing hundreds of them, they automatically become tough.
+As easy as push-ups might be, doing hundreds of them, they become tough.
 Do they provide results in terms of hypertrophy and strength?
 It surely did for me and many others.
 Look how many calisthenics workout followers get a strong physique.

-The beautiful part is that you don’t need any other exercises than what’s basic and simple.
+The best part is that you don’t need any other exercises than what’s basic and simple.
 Hence, the weekly training structure will look simple and clean, as bodyweight training should be.

 And trust me when I say that complicated does not mean advanced nor does simply mean easy.
 After several years of training in this method, I can say that it never gets easier no matter how advanced I am.
 Thus, I stick with simplicity and progress or maintain what I’ve built upon the same training method.
 I also blend calisthenics with a lot of cardio, more specifically, road and trail running.
 I go back and forth, depending on my goals and how my body feels.